Skip to content

 Who is Brighton for?

-Brighton lives true to its homegrown roots by being accessible and an all-around great value.
+Brighton lives true to its homegrown roots by being accessible and affordable.
 With its laid-back environment and great local vibe, you can even ski old-school equipment without feeling old-school.
-Unlike other resorts where skiers dominate, Brighton attracts both skiers and boarders alike, thanks in part to four terrain parks, a half-pipe and a girls-only terrain park called Krista's Park.
+Brighton is for everyone.
+However, if there is one place that snowboarders can claim as home, this is it.
+Unlike other resorts where skiers dominate, Brighton attracts snowboards, skis, snow skates, snow bikes and snow scooters.
+Brighton terrain offers variety for all levels of skiers and snowboarders, from beginner-friendly to expert-quaking.

 Parking and Transportation